neelsoumya/ml-unsupervised/index.md

 ### Target Audience

 Students who have some basic familiarity with Python.
+There are no prerequisites for knowledge of biology or statistics.
+The course is designed for those who want to learn how to apply unsupervised machine learning techniques to real-world datasets.

 ### Prerequisites